Fares Fares: Film

 Fares has played major parts in films directed by his brother, Josef Fares.
 He debuted in Jalla!
 Jalla!
 (2000) and Kopps (2003).
 He starred in Bang Bang Orangutang (2005) and Kill Your Darlings (2006).

 In 2010, Fares starred in the Swedish crime thriller Easy Money with Joel Kinnaman.
 The film was critically acclaimed and was picked up for American distribution by Harvey Weinstein.

 In 2012, Fares made his Hollywood debut in the Denzel Washington movie Safe House.
 He played American CIA officer Hakim in Zero Dark Thirty (2012).
 Fares had a role in Child 44 (2014) with Tom Hardy and Gary Oldman.
 Fares played Senator Vaspar in the Star Wars franchise movie Rogue One: A Star Wars Story (2016).

 For The Keeper of Lost Causes (2013), which was set in Denmark, Fares learned to speak Danish in two months.
-The Keeper of Lost Causes was Denmark's top film of 2013.
-The film is based on a novel by Jussi Adler-Olsen It is the first of ten features based on his Department Q novels.
-Fares and Nikolaj Lie Kaas appeared in the first four films, produced by Zentropa.
+This film was the first of ten features based on Jussi Adler-Olsen's Department Q novels.
+Fares and Nikolaj Lie Kaas appeared in the first four of these films, produced by Zentropa.
+Their roles were later recast when the film rights were sold to Nordisk Film.

 Fares is partially known for his long-standing collaborative relationship with director Tarik Saleh, most famously starring in his Cairo trilogy, consisting of The Nile Hilton Incident (2017), Boy from Heaven (2022), and Eagles of the Republic (2025).
 Each film examines and criticizes the political corruption within Egypt at different levels during different periods, with Fares' characters at the center of pivotal events or circumstances.
 He has also had minor roles in the director's other films The Contractor (2022) and Metropia (2009), as well as various music videos he's directed for Lykke Li.

 In 2020, Fares made his producing debut with the miniseries Partisan.
 A few years later, in 2023, he made his directorial debut with A Day and a Half, a Netflix original film which was loosely inspired by a real story.